 We believe all areas of a child’s life are intertwined and our work reflects this integration, going beyond simply providing legal services.
 Our work involves both direct service and systems change but in each of our endeavors, legal and clinical services are woven together, focusing on ensuring that trauma-affected children and youth have safe, permanent homes; appropriate education; and the resources to address unmet emotional and physical needs.
-Our mission, to advocate for children, push for systemic reforms, and boldly challenge the status quo so that every child, regardless of circumstances, has the opportunity to thrive, is fulfilled through several focus areas intersecting our two major approaches to improving the lives of children:
+Our mission, to advocate for children and youth, drive systemic reform, and boldly challenge the status quo so that every young person who has experienced trauma or instability has the opportunity to thrive, is fulfilled through several focus areas intersecting our two major approaches to improving the lives of children:

 2. Policy Advocacy and Catalytic System Reform: RMCLC uses its vast experience in child welfare to galvanize social change through public awareness, legislative and policy engagement, strategic partnerships, and innovative approaches.
 This includes empowerment of current and former foster youth, hosting the Colorado Children’s Legislative Caucus at the State Capitol and leading system reform efforts such as Catalyze for Kids, a RMCLC initiated cross-sector collaboration currently focused on ending homelessness for youth exiting foster care.